PNNL-m-q/mzapy/README.md

 # mzapy
-A Python package that provides an interface to raw MS data in the MZA format.
+A Python package that provides an interface to unprocessed MS data in the MZA format.

 #### Contributors:
 - Dylan Ross (dylan.ross@pnnl.gov)